Date Created: December 2020 (Academic Project)

 Users may be driven to purchase multiple products or services just because they have low carbon footprint values, indirectly increasing their carbon footprint value.
 They might unintentionally spend a lot of carbon credits as opposed to simply purchasing one item with a high carbon footprint value.
 (Just like how consumer behavior works when there is a sale in store)

-Since the footprint value works on a ranking scale, (A,B,C,D) it may cause a social divide and a new form of caste system among people.
+Since the footprint value works on a ranking scale, (A,B,C,D) it may cause a social divide among people.

-With technology controlling credit distribution, there could be a rise in cyber crime, such as hacking in order to gain carbon credit points and personal data breach.
+With technology controlling credit distribution, there could be a rise in cyber crime, such as hacking, in order to gain carbon credit points.
 This would result in geological as well political unrest.

-As mentioned, this app is designed to be mandatory for all citizens, and would hopefully result in the betterment of the environment.
+As mentioned, this app is would be mandatory for all citizens, and would hopefully result in the betterment of the environment.
 People would learn to be more environmentally conscious and for once put the planet before their own needs.